MicrosoftDocs/customer-insights/ci-docs/api-examples.md

 # OData query examples

-The Open Data Protocol (OData) is a data access protocol built on core protocols like HTTP and commonly accepted methodologies like REST for the web.
+The Open Data Protocol (OData) is a data access protocol built on core protocols like HTTP.
+It uses commonly accepted methodologies like REST for the web.
 There are various kinds of libraries and tools that can be used to consume OData services.

 This article lists some frequently requested example queries to help you with building your own implementations based on the [Customer Insights APIs](apis.md).